SAP/openui5-docs/docs/Object_Page_Layout_2e61ab6.md

-Blocks Content Arranged in Columns with Section and Subsection Titles Displayed on the Left<a name="loio2e61ab6c68a2480eb666c1927a707658__fig_s45_fcr_ncb"/>
+<a name="loio2e61ab6c68a2480eb666c1927a707658__fig_s45_fcr_ncb"/>Blocks Content Arranged in Columns with Section and Subsection Titles Displayed on the Left

  ![](loio96bf1fad37a74191968095bdd71698d3_HiRes.png "Blocks Content Arranged in Columns with Section and Subsection Titles
 					Displayed on the Left")